collective/atreal.mailservices/README.txt

 Note
 ----

-Bcc support is coded but when you send an email, all recipients can see the list of blind copy carbon recipients.
-That's why we have unactivated the bcc support while we investigate on that issue.
+Bcc support is currently implemented in a branche.
+However, due to MailHost behaviour, all recipients can see the bcc list.
+We are working on this issue, feel free to send your proposals in case you have some.

 Authors